 - Disruptions that affect the learning environment.

 - Biting another child or staff member.

 - Self-injury.

 - Bodily injury, such as kicking, pushing or shoving another child or staff member.

 - Inability to self-regulate behavior, such as tantrums, separating from parents with minimum disruption, inability to participate in a variety of large and small group teacherdirected activities.

+- Destruction of school property.

 - Inappropriate sexual behavior.

 - Inappropriate use of language.

 - Inability to stay with class or the group.